akarsho/akarsho.github.io/README.md

 # akarsho.github.io
-Ny repository for my GitHub Pages website.
+The repository for my GitHub Pages website.